soluno/TYPO3-NEOS-Install/README.md

 <br/>

 ###PHP Settings
+configure the PHP version of your domain to PHP5-54LATEST-EXTENDED
+___
+if not set

 set "magic_quotes_gpc" to Off in your php.ini <br>
 set "date.timezone" e.g. "Europe/Berlin" <br>
 set "memory_limit" to 256M